|

 | | Weekly : | | Daily : Move cursor over the icon to see details.

 Medium-term trend: [See LNC medium-term trend chart] A medium-term uptrend had started on May 10, 2023 at 18.50 and reached 46.82 on January 5, 2026.
 LNC gained -28.32 points, or -153.08%, in 138 weeks.
 The chart has formed a Rising Channel chart pattern.
-The uptrend support line (39.97) is broken.
-A broken support is considered to be a long-term bearish signal.
+The uptrend support line (40.12) is broken.
+Usually a broken support is considered to be a long-term bearish signal, but since daily indicators are oversold a short-term pull back is possible.
+LNC may retest the broken support line.
+It is considered to be a resistance line now.
 Use the following links to access Trend Support/Resistance Help, or use the Technical Stock Screener to see the list of stocks with broken trend support in a medium-term trend.

-Weekly Technical Indicators: [See LNC weekly technical indicators chart] Weekly technical indicators are neutral.
+Weekly Technical Indicators: [See LNC weekly technical indicators chart] Weekly Williams' Percentage Range is oversold.
+Use the Technical Stock Screener to see the list of stocks with weekly oversold Williams' Percentage Range.
+Oscillators are designed to signal a possible trend reversal.
+They can act as alerts and should be taken in conjunction with other technical analysis tools.
+Oscillators can be used to confirm other technical signals.
+Use the following link to access Williams' Percentage Range help.
 The weekly MACD line is below its signal line since January 16, 2026.
-The distance between MACD and the signal line is low and getting smaller.
+The distance between MACD and the signal line is low, but getting bigger.
 Use the following link to access a MACD help.

 | |